Friday, 2 May 2008

 Alcohol Abuse - Binge Drinking

-Out and about, social drinking can lead you to having had 10 bottles of drink plus without even realising it.
-There is so much choice available in shops and bars now that there is something alcoholic for everybodys taste.
+g alcoholic for everybodys taste.
 In supermarkets, there are offers on drinks which encourage you to buy more.
 We have booze supermarkets with mega deals for those that buy a crate rather than a four pack of beer.
 Is it any wonder that people are binge drinking?
+Sunday, 30 March 2008

 Prostitution